 “I just wanted to say how much I appreciate you doing this for our kids.
 Some of the students in my room only read books at school because they have no books at home.
 So, thank you very much for helping them out… I know how much they love getting a book.” – Annie Groves, WV

-The Current Situation Did you know that up to 65% of kids across the country are not reading at grade level?
+The Current Situation Did you know that more than 65% of kids across the country are not reading at grade level, and the number jumps to 80% for low income students?
 Kids Read Now’s mission of eliminating learning loss and building home libraries for every PreK-5 student in the country is more important and pressing than ever.
 We are currently partnering with schools in over 30 states, and we have plans to expand to all 50 states by 2025.
 The Kids Read Now (KRN) in-home reading program is evidence-based, and replicable.
 Unlike other book programs, Kids Read Now includes unique components like student choice and parental engagement.

 New KRN Initiatives We would love to extend a warm welcome and immeasurable gratitude to the innovative Kids Read Now Development Task Force.
 The Development Task Force is tasked with developing ongoing fundraising strategies that will leverage monetary support from corporations, foundations, and individuals.
 Subsequently this allows Kids Read Now to reach more kids in need across the country and build home libraries in even the driest book deserts.

 Loki Mulholland – Public Speaker, Emmy Award-Winning Filmmaker, Activist, Author

 Lisa Washington – Emmy Award-Winning Journalist, Evening News Anchor at WNEP-TV

 Dr. Kamshia Childs – Assistant Professor at Texas A&M University-Commerce

 Cameisha Arnold-Lee – CIO for TE Connectivity, Defense Division